The Party (group): Success

 The band's self-titled debut album was released in August 1990 on Hollywood Records.
 The first single, "Summer Vacation," was moderately successful, peaking at #72 on the Billboard Hot 100.
 The following singles, "I Found Love" and "That's Why" (which brought the group into a much bigger audience, thanks in part to a remixed version and added rap vocals), peaked at #79 and #55, respectively.
 The album also charted at #116 on the Billboard 200 Album Chart.
 During this time, the Disney Channel produced a special titled "The Party: In Concert."
 The group's success landed it opening-act spots on major concert tours with the likes of Taylor Dayne and Vanilla Ice.
 The group also appeared on various shows, such as Live with Regis and Kathie Lee, Into the Night starring Rick Dees, and The Party Machine with Nia Peeples.
 In the summer of the following year, "Summer Vacation" was re-released in remixed form.

 In 1991, the covers and remixes EP In the Meantime, in Between Time was released, which was supposed to have kept fans occupied until the group finished its next album, but the EP took on a life of its own.
 The cover of the Dokken song "In My Dreams" ended up being the band's biggest hit on the charts, peaking at #34 on the Billboard Hot 100 and #16 on R&R (Radio and Records Chart Top 100).
-The song would also score the group appearances on shows such as Club MTV, a return to MMC, a Disney Channel special titled "Go Party!" and another concert tour — this time with the R&B band Hi-Five.
+The song would also score the group appearances on shows such as Club MTV, a return to MMC, a Disney Channel special titled "Go Party!" with special guest Robert Townsend and another concert tour — this time with the R&B band Hi-Five.